 Swampy mangrove forests have long been seen as a nuisance—nothing but mud and mosquitoes—and have been eagerly cleared.
 But in fact, mangrove forests are critically important ecosystems.
 And now, in the face of the global climate emergency, they have never been more important.

 Mangroves are shrubby trees that grow along the shorelines of tropical and subtropical regions.
 Unlike most plants, they thrive in brackish water.
 The unique stilt-like roots of these resilient trees are anchored in sediment but extend above the water’s surface.
 These underappreciated ecosystems provide myriad environmental and economic benefits:

 Habitat for fish and other creatures.
 Many juvenile fish live among the mangrove roots, safe from predators, until they are big enough to head out to the reef or ocean.
 So if there are no mangroves, there are many fewer reef fish.
 This can be devastating to reef ecosystems and the millions of people who depend on them for food security and livelihood.

 Better water quality.
 Mangroves trap sediment, making for clearer water.
 They also absorb excess nutrients from runoff that can cause algal blooms, which deplete the oxygen in the water.

 Fewer lives lost during natural disasters.
 Mangrove forests provide an effective buffer against waves and wind.
-When tsunamis or cyclones or increasingly violent cyclones hit, communities sheltered by intact mangrove forests suffer fewer deaths and less damage than those without them.
+When tsunamis or increasingly violent cyclones hit, communities sheltered by intact mangrove forests suffer fewer deaths and less damage than those without them.

 Carbon sequestration.
 Mangrove ecosystems trap many times more carbon than other terrestrial ecosystems, playing a key role in keeping carbon dioxide out of the atmosphere and helping to mitigate climate change.
 The key is that vegetation decays very slowly because it is underwater, so little carbon is released.
 But if mangrove forests are disturbed, they release a tremendous amount of CO2.